 Arrested Illinois Gov. Blagojevich and Embryonic Stem Cells

-by David Prentice
+by

-December 10, 2008
+Dec.
+10, 2008

 As a sidelight, here is a brief history of arrested Illinois Gov. Blagojevich’s moves to promote human embryonic stem cell research and cloning, starting with his own slush fund for the research in 2005.

-July 2005–Executive order to set up $10 million fund
+July 2005--Executive order to set up $10 million fund

-August 2005–Gov. Blagojevich sends a letter to scientists in Missouri, where debates are raging over embryo research and cloning, inviting them to move to Illinois.
+August 2005--Gov. Blagojevich sends a letter to scientists in Missouri, where debates are raging over embryo research and cloning, inviting them to move to Illinois.

-March 2006–He removes legislative oversight of his embryonic stem cell research program.
+March 2006--He removes legislative oversight of his embryonic stem cell research program.

-July 2006–Blagojevich again uses his executive power to fund embryonic stem cell research, over the objections of the Illinois legislature.
+July 2006--Blagojevich again uses his executive power to fund embryonic stem cell research, over the objections of the Illinois legislature.

 “Blagojevich says he won’t let a lack of legislative support keep him from spending tax money on what he considers a vital need.”

-August 2007–Blagojevich finally gets the Illinois legislature to pass a bill authorizing human embryonic stem cell research and cloning.
+August 2007--Blagojevich finally gets the Illinois legislature to pass a bill authorizing human embryonic stem cell research and cloning.